WillTheFarmer/apache-logs-to-mysql/.github/README.md

 Execute Stored Procedures with second parameter `importloadid` value as a STRING processes ONLY files & records related to that `importloadid`.

-Second parameter enables Python Client modules to run on multiple servers simultaneously uploading to a single Database Server `apache_logs` schema.
+Second parameter enables Python Client modules to run on multiple servers simultaneously uploading to a single Database Server schema.

 `call_processes.sql` contains execution commands for each stored procedure.
 Comment area has functionality explanation. (`call_processes.sql` in repository)
 ![call_processes.sql in repository](./assets/call_processes.png)